uimix-editor/uimix/packages/docs/guide/interaction.md

-# Variants
+# Interaction & Responsive Design

+In Macaron, you can make components interactive (hover effect etc) and responsive (media queries) by adding a **variant** to a component.

-In Macaron, a variant is a visual state that is applied to a component.
+A variant is a visual state that is applied to a component.
 The condition for a variant can be CSS selectors (for the root element of the component) or media queries.

 ## Create a variant